malaya-m/Win10-STIG-Remediation/README.md

 ---

 ## Priority STIG Remediations
 The table below highlights the STIG remediations that were prioritized based on exploitability, ease of implementation, and system impact.
-Each STIG ID in the left column provides a link to more detailed documentation within the `stig-overview` folder.
+Each STIG ID in the left column provides a link to more detailed documentation within the `stig-overview/` folder.

 | STIG ID(s)                                  | Script Filename                   | Description                                                                 |